What Is the Advantage of Investing Early For Retirement?

 Diversification helped limit losses and capture gains through the financial crisis and recovery.

 The earlier you start saving for your retirement, the less you will need to put aside each month.
-If you can start in your 20’s, with a smaller savings of say $200/month it can end up making a big difference.
-This gives you the flexibility to save smaller amounts each month, where if you start later in life, you will need to contribute more to your retirement each month, in order to reach the same goals.
+If you can start your your retirement savings plan in your 20’s, with a smaller savings of say $200/month it can end up making a big difference.
+This gives you the flexibility to save smaller amounts each month, where if you start later in life, you will need to contribute more to your retirement account each month, in order to reach the same retirement goals.

 Longer Life Expectancies